ifmcjthenknczny/energylandia-scraper/README.md

 This project is a serverless AWS Lambda application designed for scraping data (Energylandia Zator waiting times and opening hours) from API sources, storing them in MongoDB and showing the statistics on frontend.

-The application uses AWS CDK to provision resources such as Lambda, Scheduler and CloudWatch Logs, as it is deployed to AWS using Node.js and TypeScript, while Next.js part of application is deployed to github-pages.
+The application uses AWS CDK to provision resources such as Lambda, Scheduler and CloudWatch Logs, as it is deployed to AWS using Node.js and TypeScript, while Next.js part of application is deployed to Vercel.
 Deployment is implemented by pushing to `main` branch, using CI/CD with Github Actions.

 Project started and stores data from October 5th, 2024.